 Everyone’s journey to recovery will look a little bit different, and every individual will have a specific set of needs, but everyone needs a support system and someone they can rely on.

-Let them know that you’re always there for them, and that even though you don’t have firsthand experience, you will always try to support them without judging their experiences or making assumptions about what they’ve been through.
+Let them know that you’re always there for them and that even though you don’t have firsthand experience, you will always try to support them without judging their experiences or making assumptions about what they’ve been through.

 People in recovery aren’t fragile, nor are they broken.
-They do however, just like everyone else, have their shortcomings, triggers, and things they struggle with.
-Don’t avoid talking to your loved one about difficult topics or things that you think may upset them.
+They do, however, just like everyone else, have their shortcomings, triggers, and things they struggle with.
+Don’t avoid talking to your loved ones about difficult topics or things that you think may upset them.

 People in recovery are usually living a completely sober life.
 Even if they say it’s okay for you to drink or use substances around them, it could be triggering for them.
 Skipping a glass of wine with dinner while you’re with them is an easy way to help them feel not singled out as “the sober one”, and also sets a good example for them.